pingcap/docs-cn/v3.0/reference/tools/data-migration/manage-tasks.md

 ```

 ```
-purge dm-worker's relay log files according to specified filename
+purge relay log files of the DM-worker according to the specified filename

 Usage:
   dmctl purge-relay <-w worker> [--filename] [--sub-dir] [flags]

 Flags:
-  -f, --filename string   whether try to purge relay log files before this filename, the format is "mysql-bin.000006" -h, --help              help for purge-relay
+  -f, --filename string   name of the terminal file before which to purge relay log files.
+Sample format: "mysql-bin.000006" -h, --help              help for purge-relay
-  -s, --sub-dir string    specify relay sub directory for --filename, if not specified, the latest one will be used, the format is "2ae76434-f79f-11e8-bde2-0242ac130008.000001"
+  -s, --sub-dir string    specify relay sub directory for --filename.
+If not specified, the latest one will be used.
+Sample format: "2ae76434-f79f-11e8-bde2-0242ac130008.000001"

 Global Flags:
-  -w, --worker strings   dm-worker ID
+  -w, --worker strings   DM-worker ID
 ```

 #### 命令用法示例